pslisko/performa365docs/docs/howto/manage_activities/html5.rst

 #.
 On the course page's sub-menu click **Manage** to open a dropdown menu.
 #.
 Choose **Activities** from the dropdown menu.
-#. **Activities** page opens containing list of all available activities.
+#. **Activities** page opens containing a list of all available activities.
 #.
-Select edit icon in the **Actions** column of the HTML5 activity you wish to edit.
+Select the edit icon in the **Actions** column of the HTML5 activity you wish to edit.
 #. **Edit activity** wizard opens below.
 #.
 Non-editable fields will be displayed as read-only.
 #.
-Change data in the fields you wish to update and click **Finish** in the last step.
+Change the data in the fields you wish to update and click **Finish**.

 .. note:: When editing an activity, you will not be able to change its type.
 .. note:: Activity will be updated to all enrolled learners who have not yet finished the course, regardless if they have finished the activity or not.
-.. note:: Changing the status of an activity to *OFF* will only hide it from learners who haven't completed it.
-All learners who have completed the activity will still be able to see in the course's activity list.
+.. note:: Changing the status of the activity to *OFF* will only hide it from learners who haven't completed it.
+All learners who have completed the activity will still be able to see in their activity list.

 Delete an HTML5 activity
 *************************************************

 #.
 On the course page's sub-menu click **Manage** to open a dropdown menu.
 #.
 Choose **Activities** from the dropdown menu.
-#. **Activities** page opens containing list of all available activities.
+#. **Activities** page opens containing a list of all available activities.
 #.
-Select delete icon in the **Actions** column of the HTML5 activity you wish to delete.
+Select the delete icon in the **Actions** column of the HTML5 activity you wish to delete.
 #.
 Confirm window opens informing you that activity will be deleted for all enrolled learners in the current learning period.
 Learners who have enrolled in the previous learning period(s) will not be affected - they will still have this activity.
 #.
 Click **Yes** to complete the action.